oceanwp/ocean-modal-window/readme.txt

 == Changelog ==

 = 2.0.6 =
-- Fixed: My Library: custom template render issues with custom locations with other page builders.
+- Fixed: Custom Templates: Content display issues when templates used on Elementor pages.

 = 2.0.5 =
 - Added: Metabox settings to enable/disable the modal window at page level.